From Lust Till Dawn is a reader-supported site. Purchases made through links may earn a commission at no extra cost to you. Learn more.

 Cutting Out Foods I’m Allergic To

-I immediately went to the doctor’s and requested an allergy test, and WOW!
+I immediately went to the doctor’s and requested an allergy test to see if food allergies cause acne, and WOW!
 This was the start of something wonderful… or terrible… depending on how you view it.
-I found out that I’m allergic to carrots, apples, celery, green beans, hazelnuts, almonds, pistachios, peaches, cherries, cats, dogs, dust mites, pollen, cockroaches, and the list goes on and on…
+I found out that I’m allergic to carrots, apples, celery, green beans, hazelnuts, pistachios, peaches, cherries, cats, dogs, dust mites, pollen, cockroaches, and the list goes on and on…

 This made a ton of sense since every morning for months, partly due to trying to fix my skin, I drank a homemade, fresh apple, kale, celery, and carrot juice.
-Then for lunch, I would eat raw tomatoes, green beans, and almonds.
+Then for lunch, I would eat raw tomatoes and green beans.
 I was eating everything I was allergic to!

 Overtime, the stuff I was allergic to was breaking down my stomach lining and messing up my digestive system.
 Once I cut all the food out that I was allergic to, got off birth control pill, regulated my hormones, and focused on my healing my digestive system, my acne started slowly going away.